- Voluntary Code for website ratings (Andy Burnham's latest)

 Anyone care to guess what the shoplifters will (or won't) get?

-Thanet Council's environment chief Shirley Tomlinson said: "We are happy with the process that has been followed.
+Thanet Council's environment chief Shirley Tomlinson said: "We are happy with the process that has been followed."cannot"?
+Oh yes you can, you rancid little bureaucrat.

 "Thanet Council's campaign warns people the council will take a zero tolerance approach to anyone who drops litter, including cigarette butts and chewing gum.